 The first itinerary was to go to The Hague and see what I could get from the Senegalese consulate.
-After little more than three hours between busses, trains and walks I could get to the embassy, but just to receive completely different information from what I have received by e-mail.
+After little more than three hours between buses, trains and walks I could get to the embassy, but just to receive completely different information from what I have received by e-mail.
 One of the workers, in his precarious English, explained me they would only provide me the transit visa to Senegal once I had the one from Guinea-Bissau, and even so, this service would take some days.
 I didn’t have that much time, the alternative would be reaching the Senegalese embassy in Brussels in the next days while going there for the Guinea-Bissauan.

-The only thing that rested me to do during that day was to look for a place where to print some extra documents, a mission that unexpectedly showed itself very difficult, since, as I later realized, it was easier to find a coffee shop* than a copy shop** in The Netherlands.
+The only thing that rested me during that day was to look for a place where to print some extra documents, a mission that unexpectedly proved itself very difficult, since, as I later realized, it was easier to find a coffee shop* than a copy shop** in The Netherlands.
 After six hours of walking around I finally managed to find a place that could simply print those documents for me.
 Since it was already late, there was nothing else to do than finding a place to sleep and prepare for my travel to Amsterdam and Brussels in the next day.

 * Where one can buy Cannabis sp. for their own consumption;

 ** Where one can buy office material, print and make copies.